Kymberly loves to cook, bake, and preserve. She enjoys experimenting in the kitchen and coming up with delicious (healthy) recipes!

 An easier and faster recipe variation:

-- use plain milk instead of the fragrant spice infused milk
+- Use plain milk instead of fragrant spice-infused milk.

-- raise the dough in the refrigerator overnight and warm to room temperature before splitting into buns
+- Raise the dough in the refrigerator overnight and warm it to room temperature before splitting it into buns.

 - Mix all ingredients together to form the dough.